 Get the Help You Need and Deserve

 Whether you are a nurse who treats veterans at a head injury clinic or a physician doing important clinical work for NIH, you may be overwhelmed and confused about how to obtain justice and fairness at your federal workplace.
-You do not have to try to manage your situation by yourself in a vacuum; call the experienced team here at The Law Offices of Eric L. Pines, PLLC for a confidential consultation.
+You do not have to try to manage your situation by yourself in a vacuum; call the experienced team here at Pines Federal for a confidential consultation.